-The principle activities of the subsidiaries are manufacturing and sale of veneer, plywood, decorative plywood, blockboard, provision of barge hiring services, trading of decorative plywood and sale and extraction of log timbers.
+The principle activities of the subsidiaries are manufacturing and sale of veneer, plywood, decorative plywood, blockboard, provision of barge hiring services, and sale and extraction of log timbers.

 There have been no significant changes in the nature of these principal activities during the financial year.